• Skip to primary navigation

 Instructions

 • In a large mixing bowl combine the ground beef, breadcrumbs, 3 tablespoons olive oil, ketchup, 1 tablespoon Worcestershire sauce, mustard powder, egg, and salt and pepper.
-Use your hands to mix the ingredients until evenly combined and then divide into quarters and shape into a round patty (about 1-inch in thickness).

 • Place a large heavy-bottomed or cast-iron skillet over medium heat and melt the butter.
 Add the patties and cook on each side for about 5 to 7 minutes or until the center reaches 160ºF and the sides are slightly crispy and the patty is cooked through.